ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Prefix-Suffix Naming Policy – Setting of prefixes or suffixes for groups names.
 The prefixes/suffixes can be either fixed strings or user attributes; and
 * Custom Blocked Words – Blocking of words in the name based on a custom list.

-While naming policies for Office 365 groups can assist IT with governance of group resources, this name displays within user applications (e.g the name of the Team in Teams) with that name prefix or suffix, so it is important to pick something meaningful to the user group to form the group name.
+While naming policies for Office 365 groups can assist IT with governance of group resources, this name displays within user applications (e.g the name of the team in Teams) with that name prefix or suffix, so it is important to pick something meaningful to the user group to form the group name.

-In order to create an effective Microsoft 365 group naming strategy, consider adopting a naming standard that assists users with identifying what the groups purpose of function is.
-Dynamic attributes such as the user's (who created the group) Department or Office locations attribute can be substituted, for example:
+In order to create an effective Microsoft 365 group naming strategy, consider adopting a naming standard that assists users with identifying what the group's purpose or function is.
+Dynamic attributes such as the user's (who created the group) department or office locations attribute can be substituted, for example:

-- *<Team Name> - Human Resources Dept*
+* `<Team Name> - Human Resources Dept`

-- *Agency - <Project Name> - Sydney*.
+* `Agency - <Project Name> - Sydney`

 In conjunction with the Naming Policy, Microsoft 365 groups can also be given expiration dates.
 This assists with unused group clean-up activities.
 The expiration period commences on group creation and can be renewed at the end of the period (The owner or contact for groups with no owners has 30 days to renew the group).
 When a group expires, it is soft deleted for 30 days.
 Retention policies will however hold the data for the period of the retention policy.
 An expiration policy can be applied globally to all groups or to specific groups.